 Decontamination of radioactive wastewater

-Safe decay and control facilities for nuclear medicine and research
+Safe cooling and control systems for nuclear medicine and research

-Decontamination or decay facilities are used for the safe treatment of radioactively contaminated fecal and laboratory wastewater.
-The process is based on the decay of radionuclides until the limits defined in the Radiation Protection Ordinance are reached.
+Decontamination and decay facilities are used for the safe treatment of radioactive sewage and laboratory wastewater.
+The process relies on the natural decay of radionuclides until the limits defined in the Radiation Protection Ordinance are reached.

-The wastewater first enters special lead-shielded decay tanks via a vacuum system with a pre-tank and macerator pumps.
-There, aeration and mixing devices ensure continuous mixing to prevent aerobic and anaerobic processes.
+The wastewater is first conveyed via a vacuum system—equipped with a buffer tank and shredding pumps —to special, lead-shielded decay tanks.
+There, continuous mixing is achieved through aeration and mixing devices to prevent aerobic and anaerobic processes.

 • Vacuum toilets significantly reduce the volume of wastewater.

-• Wash water reuse systems collect and disinfect shower and hand washing water and reuse it for toilet flushing.
+• Water reuse systems collect and disinfect shower and hand-washing water and reuse it for flushing toilets.

-• Automatic consumption control monitors fresh water consumption in patient rooms and prevents excessive usage.
+• Automatic consumption monitoring tracks fresh water usage in patient rooms and prevents overuse.

-Before being discharged into the sewer system, all wastewater undergoes automatic activity measurement.
-All values are logged and can be submitted to the authorities.
-The system can be monitored and controlled centrally or decentrally via modern panel PCs and network control.
+Before being discharged into the sewer system, all wastewater undergoes an automatic activity measurement.
+All readings are recorded and can be submitted to the authorities.
+The system can be monitored and controlled centrally or locally via modern panel PCs and network control.

-Individual decay and control systems for maximum safety
+Customized decay and monitoring systems for maximum safety

 Radioactive wastewater poses the highest demands in terms of safety, technology, and compliance with legal requirements.
-EnviroDTS develops customized decontamination and decay facilities that are precisely tailored to the wastewater volume, activity levels, and spatial conditions of the respective facility.
+EnviroDTS develops customized decontamination and decay facilities that are precisely tailored to the volume of wastewater generated, the levels of radioactivity, and the spatial conditions of each facility.

-Our claim: Safety, cost-effectiveness, and ease of use through intelligent system concepts—from planning and design to commissioning.
-Each system is designed and documented in accordance with the current requirements of the Radiation Protection Ordinance and relevant DIN standards.
+Our commitment: Safety, cost-effectiveness, and ease of use through intelligent system designs—from planning and construction through to commissioning.
+Every system is designed and documented in accordance with the current requirements of the Radiation Protection Ordinance and relevant DIN standards.

 Robert Bosch Hospital Stuttgart